-PGM Speed / var max
+PGM Speed / Var Max

+Availability The Var Max option is not available with XSense configurations.
 Context During playback, if PGM Speed or Var Max has been enabled in the secondary menu of the Remote Panel, the lever range will be adapted so that: • the only playback value for any position of the lever other than 0, is the one specified by this parameter in the setup (PGM Spd mode ON) OR • the speed range defined by the lever is limited to the value specified by this parameter (VarMax mode ON).
 Description Specifies the playback speed assigned to the lever when the PGM Speed or Var Max commands are used.
 Values Range of values from 1 to 400 % Default value 50%